 In his book, Free Marketing: 101 Low and No-Cost Ways to Grow Your Business Online and Off, Jim Cockrum offers 102 chapters of marketing tips.
 When I picked up the book for the first time, I expected the author to list 101 free marketing tools and resources and explain the finer tips for each one in each chapter.
 For example, I thought that one chapter might be about Facebook and another about Twitter, and that the Facebook chapter would have advice such as making sure you have about 3 posts a week to stay competitive.
 The book isn’t exactly organized that way, so I had to sift through it to find the exact tools and resources.
 If you’re interested in a complete summary of the book, read Part I, Part II and Part III here on this blog.
 If you’re looking for the exact tools, like I was, here they are categorized and in alphabetical order.
 Not all of them are free.

 Local Business Directories:

-- Angie’s List – A local business directory where you can get a free listing.
+- Angie’s List (Now called Angi)- A local business directory where you can get a free listing.
 While your listing is free, the potential customers who search Angie’s List must be paying members.

 - Bing Local – Get a local listing on the Bing Search Engine.
 (This is now called Bing Places for Business)